 Bristol Refugee Rights was founded in 2006, originally under the name Holding Refugees and Human Rights in Mind.
 The Welcome Centre opened its doors once a week in April 2006,…

-Bristol Refugee Rights was set up as a voluntary organisation in 2006 to uphold and champion the human rights of asylum seekers and refugees.
+Bristol Refugee Rights (BRR) was set up as a voluntary organisation in 2006 with the aim of upholding and championing the human rights of asylum seekers and refugees.

 We work to sustain these values both in the Welcome Centre and in our human rights campaigning.
 Visit our How We Help pages for more information about our current services or use the About Us menu to find out more about BRR.